silvacms/documentation/source/silva/cluster/memcached.rst

 -------------------------------------------------

 We recommend to use the client library `pylibmc`_.
-Other are supported, but are slower and have bugs.
-This client library uses the C library ``libmemached`` that you need to install as well.
+Other are supported, but are slower and have known bugs.
+This client library uses the C library ``libmemcached`` that you need to install as well.

 In your buildout you can add the following sections: